ZyVoir/AMplify/README.md

 ## 🎯 Key Features

-- Wake up notification (to make the mentee wake up)
+### Wake Up Notification

+  > Notification to make sure the mentee wakes up early in the morning

-- Post alarm activity (to keep the mentee engage during wake up and not overslept)
+### Post alarm activity
+  > To keep the mentee engage during wake up and not overslept

+### Location based tracking
-- Tracking location in relative to Academy (when near, theres a notification reminder to clock-in)
+  > The app locates our current position in relative to Academy (when near, theres a notification reminder to clock-in)

+### CiCo Integration
-- In-app integration to direct mentee to CiCo app for smoother experience
+  > In-app integration to direct mentee to CiCo app for smoother experience

-- Gamification : Streaks
+### Gamification
+  > Streaks implementation for motivational purposes

 ---